visveshkhanna/ProPresence/README.md

 <img src="https://raw.githubusercontent.com/visveshkhanna/ProPresence/main/assets/1_dd8.png" alt="blueprint" />

 ## Features
+- Has live camera where users can scan their face by clicking either of the buttons.
 - Used to check in and check out from the office with facial recognition
 - Uses face recognition api from python, and fast api as the backend server.
 - Train all the employee pictures with the employee data